napeits/frstack/README.md

 This attempts to use the current date to get the latest build - but it may not always work.
 You can hard code the download url in this file.

+If you have ssh issues, it could be that the create-fr-user role (called from vagrant.yml ) was not able to find and append your ssh public key in ~/.ssh/id_rsa.pub.
+The role attempts to automate that process.
+Make sure you can ```ssh fr@openam.example.com``` without requiring a password.

 ## VM Services